This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- You have increased pain, redness, and swelling.
+- You have increased pain, redness, and swelling in the blister area.

-- There is a bad-smelling fluid coming from your blister.
+- You notice a bad-smelling fluid coming from your blister.

-- Your blister does not heal within the amount of time your healthcare provider says it should.
+- The blister does not heal within 2 weeks, or when your healthcare provider recommended.

 - You have a fever, chills, or body aches.

 - You have questions or concerns about your condition or care.

 Do not pop your blister or tear the skin on it.
 This could cause infection and slow the healing process.
 The following will help protect your blister area: